Taimud/Cincy-Public-Art-Finder/README.md

 ### Requirement 5: View User-Submitted Photos

-As a user, I want to view user-submitted photos, so that I can see the art in different seasons or times of day.
+As a user, I want to view user submitted photos, so that I can see the art in different seasons or times of day.
 - Given I am on an art’s detail page,
 When I click the “User Photos” tab,
 Then I see a gallery of community photos.